 Hey everyone, turn around so I can stop taking photos of just your butts.
 Thanks!

 We also got a chance to stroll the town a bit.
-The wild king salmon season is in full swing.
+Salmon season is in full swing.

 We have been dealing with damp weather and overcast skies for the last week but that doesn’t stop the kids from enjoying the ocean.